 Here we see a sharp decline in price for the rest of 2008 until November.
 Using a trend line to show this helps us visualize the direction easier.

 4. Looks for Positive Divergence

 At the same time, the price is declining we actually see a longer-term Positive Divergence occurring from June to December.
 This essentially means that the “Gas in the tank of the sellers is slowly reducing.”

 However, we should not have waited until December to buy the stock that would have been way too late.
 Instead, we would look to Point 5.

 MACD broke through the line of resistance: here we see the MACD breaking sharply past its previous high.
 I plotted a Trend Line in Orange to show this clearly.

 If you had used MACD as your BUY SIGNAL, you would have netted 56% in 4 months.

-1. MACD is an oscillating indicator
+- MACD is an oscillating indicator

-- Experiment, and also view charts on different timeframes to test if the indicator is true from different angles.
+- Experiment, and also view charts on different timeframes to test if the indicator is accurate from different angles.

 Learn Stock Market Trading and Investing with our "Trading Academy FREE" 10 Modules, Videos + 3 eBooks.
 Click Here to join our 34,000+ Members